guillaume-acard/web-tech-tips/readme.md

 # Web Development Tips & Tricks

-This is a compilation (in no specific order), of tips, tricks, tools and other things found over time that can help be better at web developement.
+This is a compilation (in no specific order), of tips, tricks, tools and other things found over time that can help when doing web development.
-Web evolves fast, too fast maybe... so some things might already be outdated by the time you read it!
-Feel free to add your own to the list!
+Web evolves fast, too fast some may say... so some things might already be outdated by the time you read it!
+Feel free to propose/add your own to the list!

 Enjoy!

 # Learn JavaScript

-This one might sound obvious but my feeling of why many people hate JavaScript is because they don't actually do the effort of learning the language in depth.
+This one might sound obvious but my feeling of why many people hate JavaScript in the first place is because they don't actually do the effort of learning the language in depth.

 `Hey, I know Java and there is the word "Java" in "JavaScript", so it must be the same right?`